 - Serve bigger portions at breakfast because it's the first meal of the day.

 As Alzheimer’s disease progresses to later stages, the person may no longer be able to chew and swallow easily.
 This is a serious problem.
-If the person chokes on each bite of food, there is a chance that the food could go into the lungs.
+If the person chokes on a bite of food, there is a chance that the food could go into the lungs.
 This can cause pneumonia, which can lead to death.

 The following suggestions may help with swallowing: